splunk/observability-workshop/docs/module6/hotrod.md

 ---

-### 2. Deploy the Hotrod application into K3s
+### 2. Deploy the Hot R.O.D. application into K3s
-To deploy the Hotrod application into K3s apply the deployment
+To deploy the Hot R.O.D. application into K3s apply the deployment

 === "Input"
     ```bash